Suspected accomplice of Paris knife attacker released -source | Politics

 A suspected accomplice of a man believed to have attacked and wounded two people with a meat cleaver on Friday in front of a Paris office building has been released, a judicial source told Reuters.

-The source added another person close to the suspected attacker and believed to have been a former roommate in a hotel north of Paris had been arrested, following a series of other arrests on Friday evening.
+The source said another person close to the suspected attacker and believed to have been a former roommate in a hotel north of Paris had been arrested, following a series of other arrests on Friday evening.
 On Saturday morning, seven people remained in custody including the suspected attacker.
+A police source said the suspected attacker was cooperating with the police.

 - READ MORE ON: